Tahinli/optimization_algorithms/README.md

 ## Steepest Descent

 1- We need starting solution x^t.
-Zeroise the iteration which is t.
+Reset the iteration which is t.
 Specify tolerance value as ε.

 2- at x^t point calculate g^t gradient and ||g^t|| then if ||g^t|| <= ε stop it, else continue.

-3- Specfify road direction as d^t = -g^t.
+3- Specify road direction as d^t = -g^t.

 4- Calculate f(x^t + a^t*d^t) as like a^t (step size) is minimum.